-- 1. Land uses along each side of Northridge Drive are encouraged to be similar in their character and general scale as well as orientation. - 2.
-The number and general location of intersections should be similar to what is illustrated in Map 7: Corridor Areas.
-The nature and specific location of these intersections is subject to further refinement and study through a supporting Transportation Impact Assessment (TIA) at the Outline Plan/Neighbourhood Area Structure Plan stage.
-Modifications to the location of these intersections would not constitute an amendment to the NOASP. - 3.
-Appropriate and well-defined at-grade crossings should be provided across Northridge Drive to minimize conflicts between vehicular traffic and other modes of travel and enhance permeability between communities on either side of Northridge Drive. - 4.
-Regional pathway connections should extend beyond the boundaries of the Plan Area to other communities through marked and well-defined crossings and connections.
-Regional pathways should be generally located along both sides of Northridge Drive, as illustrated in Map 7: Corridor Areas to allow residents from southerly and easterly neighbourhoods to connect and move through the Plan Area. - 5.
-Any Outline Plan/Neighbourhood Area Structure Plan applications that border Northridge Drive should include a preliminary Concept Plan showing the full width of Northridge Drive.
+- The general location of the Northridge Drive Corridor Study Area is located as shown on Map 67: Corridor Study Areas, along the western edge of the Plan Area.
+The northern boundary of the North Okotoks Corridor Study Area shall be the 338th Avenue intersection and the southern boundary shall be the Sandstone Gate intersection. - Land uses along Northridge Drive Corridor Study Area and along each side of Northridge Drive are encouraged to be similar in their character and general scale as well as orientation. - 2.
+The number and general location of intersections should be similar to what is illustrated in Map 67: Corridor Study Areas.
+The nature and specific location of these intersections is subject to further refinement and study through a supporting Transportation Impact Assessment (TIA) at the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage.
+Modifications to the location of these intersections would not constitute an amendment to the NOASP. - Appropriate and well-defined at-grade crossings should be provided across Northridge Drive to minimize conflicts between vehicular traffic and other modes of travel and enhance permeability between communities on either side of Northridge Drive. - 4.
+Regional pathway connections should extend beyond the boundaries of the Plan Area to other communities through marked and well-defined crossings

+- and connections.
+Regional pathways should be generally located along both sides of Northridge Drive, as illustrated in Map 67: Corridor Study Areass to allow residents from southerly and easterly neighbourhoods to connect and move through the Plan Area. - 5.
+Any Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment applications that border Northridge Drive should include a preliminary Concept Plan showing the full width of Northridge Drive. - 6.
+As part of the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment application process the applicant is required to submit design drawings to the Town, cross-sections and plan views showing the design of Northridge Drive and related features.